santiment/academy/src/docs/products-and-plans/santiment-products/index.md

 ## SanR

 SanR is a decentralized price prediction platform designed to enhance transparency and accountability in price forecasting by leveraging the power of blockchain technology.
-SanR ensures that every prediction is immutable, verified, and recorded on a blockchain, eliminating the possibility of faked performance which creates real reputation for forecasters.
+SanR ensures that every prediction is immutable, verified, and recorded on a blockchain, eliminating the possibility of faked performance, which creates real reputation for forecasters.

 <https://sanr.app/>